sysrc jail_enable="YES"

 Advantages of Thick Jails:

-• Security: Since the jail contains its own base system, vulnerabilities or issues affecting the jail environment won’t directly impact the host or other jails.
+Security: Since the jail contains its own base system, vulnerabilities or issues affecting the jail environment will not directly impact the host or other jails.

 Disadvantages of Thick Jails: